How do I find out more about the Special Collections?

 There are several ways to find out about our amazing Special Collections.

-The best way to get an overview is to look at the online Guide to Special Collections.
+The best way to get an overview is to look at the online Guide to Special Collections - temp redirect.
 It contains summary descriptions of hundreds of collections, with links to more detailed catalogues.

 Many of the Library’s Subject Guides also include sections on Special Collections.

 We are developing an online Image Collection containing many thousands of high quality digital images of books, manuscripts and archives.

 The majority of Special Collections rare books and maps are recorded in Library Search.
 Advanced Search gives you more search options.